 Fmail is a mail formatter.
 It reads a draft message on its standard input and writes to its standard output a suitably formatted message ready to be sent to a mail submission agent.

 The name “fmail” stands for something like “Formatting MAIL”.

-The main feature of Fmail is its ability to add attachments to the input message and to sign the whole message (including attachments) using PGP/MIME.
+The main feature of Fmail is its ability to add attachments to the input message and to sign and/or encrypt the whole message (including attachments) using PGP/MIME.